waste-of-kindergarten/xpython37-v0.1/python/Doc/library/importlib.rst

             package.
 This attribute is not set on modules.

         - :attr:`__package__`
-            The fully-qualified name of the package under which the module was loaded as a submodule (or the empty string for top-level modules).
+            The parent package for the module/package.
+If the module is top-level then it has a value of the empty string.
-            For packages, it is the same as :attr:`__name__`.
 The :func:`importlib.util.module_for_loader` decorator can handle the
             details for :attr:`__package__`.